Western Science and Medicine

 I began working with the enneagram in groups that same year.
 It was illuminating to observe the spaciousness this afforded the group, in the senses of each member having more self-awareness and more room for others to be fundamentally different and the group having a deeper sense of union due to a clearer sense of the work that we all in together.

 I taught the enneagram in the Diamond Heart School in Seattle in the early to mid 90’s, and I continue to use it in my consulting practice and in facilitation.

-I also have participated in developing an approach to the Enneagram of Process as applied to business teams and other intentional groups, which we have come to call the Enneagram of Synergy©.
-This is informed by work with the enneagons of Ichazo and also from the lineage through Gurdjieff, including John Bennett, Anthony Blake and Richard Knowles.
-I find it to be an extraordinarily alive and effective guide to group process.
+I also have participated in developing an approach to the Enneagram of Process as applied to business teams and other intentional groups, which we have come to call the Enneagram of Synergy℠.
+This is derived from the work of Richard Knowles and his predecessors, Anthony Blake and J.G Bennet, in the line of G.I.
+Gurdjieff, and it is deeply informed by our felt sense of the published enneagrams of Oscar Ichazo.
+We find it to be an extraordinarily alive and effective guide to group process.